ksonali04/pomodoro-react-app/README.md

   * Added css styling to file App.css (anything above `* `)
   * Important Note: The content from `App.js` was refactored into `Pomodoro.js` for adding more functionality and features.
     * This means that a lot of the timer logic and code my `Pomodoro.js` is from the git repo; even though there are a lot of new functionalities and code added to that file as well.
+* Summary
+  * The base code is the implementation of a simple pomodoro timer
+  * The major features we added were:
+    * music functionality and custom music for breaks
+    * task manager and sub-features